 Without even stepping out of the car or the adorable green-painted train stop in this town, it’s immediately obvious that Red Bank oozes cool.
 It’s adorable, for sure, but it’s the mix and energy of this downtown that sets it apart from others.
 And that diversity can be seen in the shopping scene: Everything from a Cos Bar to a quality cheese shop to Jay & Silent Bob’s Secret Stash—aka Kevin Smith’s famed comic book store featured on AMC’s Comic Book Men—can be found in the town.
 For those looking for a splurge, there’s a luxury consignment shop with coveted brands, finer decor stores including a West Elm, and even a Tiffany & Co to indulge yourself.
 Loads of dining options, art galleries, and theaters and music venues keep this town’s heart throbbing as well.

 Where to stay: Red Bank’s proximity to the shore gives it a leg up on accommodation options.
-There’s the classic and historic Molly Pitcher Inn steps from downtown, as well as this luxurious, pitch-roofed and picture-perfect Airbnb to spread out in.
+There’s the classic and historic Molly Pitcher Inn steps from downtown, as well as this picture-perfect VRBO to spread out in.
 Those looking for something ultra-modern, sleek and sophisticated will find it at Wave Resort, a short drive away in neighboring Long Branch.

 9. Allentown, NJ